prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.6/api/useEditor.md

       ["create", "(dom: HTMLElement, userElement: React.ReactElement) => HTMLElement", "Specifies the DOM that when dragged will create a new instance of the specified User Element at the drop location."]
     ]],
     ["actions", "Object", [
-      ["add", "(nodes: Node, parentId?: NodeId, index?: number) => void", "Add a Node to the given parent node ID at the specified index.
-By default the parentId is the id of the Root Node"], ["addNodeTree", "(tree: NodeTree, parentId?: NodeId) => void", "Add a NodeTree to the given parent node ID at the specified index.
-By default the parentId is the id of the Root Node"], ["clearEvents", "() => void", "Resets the editors events state"], ["delete", "(nodeID: NodeId) => void", "Delete the specified Node"], ["deserialize", "(data: SerializedNodes | string) => void", "Recreate Nodes from a SerializedNodes object/json.
+      ["add", "(nodes: Node | Node[], parentId?: NodeId) => void", "Add Node(s) to the given parent node ID.
+By default the parentId is the id of the Root Node"], ["delete", "(nodeID: NodeId) => void", "Delete the specified Node"], ["deserialize", "(json: String) => void", "Recreate Nodes from JSON.
 This will clear all the current Nodes in the editor state with the recreated Nodes"], ["move", "(nodeId: NodeId, targetParentId: NodeId, index: number) => void", "Move a Node to the specified parent Node at the given index."], ["setProp", "(nodeId: NodeId, update: (props: Object) => void) => void", "Manipulate the props of the given Node"], ["setCustom", "(nodeId: NodeId, update: (custom: Object) => void) => void", "Manipulate the custom values of the given Node"],